FAQs

 The 500 Hidden Secrets of Lisbon by Miguel Júdice

-2. We did a video with the lovely folks at Condé Nast Traveller, where we talk about the neighbourhood where we grew up:
+We did a video with the lovely folks at Condé Nast Traveller, where we talk about the neighbourhood where we grew up:

 Foz do Douro, Porto, by JO&SO: Off the beaten track

-We personally try and test all the places marked as <joandso-fontello><joandso-fontello>Visited.
-We want to experience everything first hand to ensure that we only recommend places that we would suggest to our friends.
-We also want to be able to showcase the soul of the places, and that could never happen if we didn’t stay there.
-We also feature places that are on our <joandso-fontello><joandso-fontello>Watchlist and that we look forward to visiting.
+We (Joana and Sofia) personally try and test all the places marked as Visited.
+We want to experience everything first-hand to ensure that we only recommend hotels in Portugal that we would suggest to our friends.
+We also want to showcase the soul of the places, which could never happen if we didn’t stay there.
+We also feature the hotels in Portugal that are at the top of our Watchlist and that we look forward to visiting next.

 We love travelling and between the two of us, we have visited over 30 countries.
 We always try to find special places to stay.
 Below are the hotels that hold a special place in our hearts: